PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 20:06:14
+Last updated: 2024-04-02 20:06:47
-Random Quote: Kind words do not cost much.
-Yet they accomplish much. - Blaise Pascal
+Random Quote: Love is the attempt to form a friendship inspired by beauty. - Cicero